Secular Spiritual Care Network

 Most regrettably, patients not identifying with any religion comprise the largest cohort needing care.
 This means that in a few hospitals, these non-religious patients are not visited by any member of the spiritual/pastoral care team.
 Alarmingly, HSV discovered that many patients who do not identify with a faith community do not feel comfortable receiving emotional-existential support from someone who they perceive as religiously affiliated.
 This fact is borne out by recent UK research by Marie Curie.

-A new, secular approach is needed to recruit, vet, train, support and place secular spiritual carers, similar to what has begun to take place in other parts of the world.
+A new, secular approach was needed to recruit, vet, train, support and place secular spiritual carers, similar to what has begun to take place in other parts of the world.
 For example, humanist pastoral care in Europe is being embedded within a variety of service environments.
 With this goal, HSV member, Joe Sehee, approached the HSV Committee about setting up such a scheme in Victoria.
 In July 2018, the HSV committee committed funds for the project and the Secular Spiritual Care Network (SSCN) was born.

 Spiritual Care Philosophy